AanZee/FAKE-monitoring-service/README.md

 ## Rancher Interaction
 To use our fancy new service as an app in your fancy new Rancher setup you have to do the following:
-- Add the github repo as a Rancher Catalog (**Do note that itbucket repo's don't seem to work due to some internal rancher issue**)
+- Add the github repo as a Rancher Catalog (**Do note that Bitbucket repo's don't seem to work due to some internal rancher issue**)
 - Launch the app
 - Change the Kibana Ingress to the preferred value